matrix-org/matrix-spec-proposals/proposals/xxxx-media-as-rooms.md

 but also across the federation.
 This should average out less storage space used across the federation.

+Hmm, here's a hard one.
+Servers will create rooms on their lonesome and not be able to find other rooms that have been created with the same hash, causing collisions.

+When a server creates a media room, they need a way to know whether one already exists.
+How?
+DHT I guess.

 ## Alternative solutions

 Instead of representing files as a simple list of chunks with a hash on top,